victorasantos10/booking-api/README.md

 # Booking API
-A simple booking API to create reservations for guests in properties.
+A booking API to create reservations for guests in properties.

 ## Tools and frameworks used